kyma-project/kyma/components/eventing-controller/README.md

 ### Installation

-- To deploy the controllers inside a cluster, make sure you have `ko` installed and configured according to the [usage instructions](https://github.com/google/ko#usage)
+- To deploy the controllers inside a cluster, make sure you have `ko` installed and configured according to the [usage instructions](https://github.com/google/ko#usage).

-- For controller, run:
+- For `controller`, run:

     ```sh
     make deploy-local